photopea/CDR-specification/README.md

     Size  Type    Value
     4     asci4   "RIFF"
-    4     uint4   The length of the following data
+    4     uint4   The length of the following data (file size - 8)
     4     asci4   "CDR" + a byte, identifying the format version
     *     CHUNKS  The sequence of chunks